Consensus plays an important role in our lives. Without it, involved parties would be unable to make decisions on important issues.

 PoW blockchain examples: Bitcoin, Ethereum, Litecoin

 Proof-of-Work (PoW) is by far the oldest and most popular consensus algorithm among blockchain networks.
+Don’t forget also about Proof-of-Burn (PoB) the concept of which is token burning to verify transactions on the blockchain.

 Proposed by BTC creator Satoshi Nakamoto in the original Bitcoin whitepaper, PoW combines the features of existing concepts – such as P2P networks, Merkle chains, and cryptographic signatures – to create a distributed trustless consensus.